wowsinfo/WoWs-Info-Seven/extra/Diaries/henry.md

 ## 29/04/2020
 ### Summary
 Wiki has been completed but there are way more to do like updating flags and upgrades to reflect on stats but I can just add the best possible values I guess.
+Personal rating button shows a list of rating and their colours for users to remember.
+Now, I am working on fastlane but it doesn't work...
+I might need to try screenshots for flutter.
 ### What to do tomorrow?

 ## 28/04/2020